 Halloween is a big topic in Japan.
 Not originally coming from there, they adapted a lot of traditions and starting from September you can find ever...Read more

 As the second largest city in Japan, Osaka is often compared to the capital city Tokyo—both popular travelling destinations in Japan.
-Despite some similarities, Osaka possesses a unique urban atmosphere, and only by being there can you explore and experience the uniqueness of Kansai.
+But some would venture to say that the Osaka has a more lively urban atmosphere that is unique to Kansai.